Vines, nakedness, Aussie idioms and a rescue dog named Dude, Alicia and Mark from Borachio are belting out natties from Mt Lofty Ranges.

 Adorned with illustrations of New York’s iconic skyline, lifting the lid of this box will instantly transport you to a busy Parisian Café lined street.
 Inspired by the joyous and immersive experience of pop-up books, these dynamic folding elements were used to welcome guests to Paris.

-From the Statue of Liberty-esque aesthetic of the to cake itself, the hand drawn illustrations, color pallet and structural features of the box, all design elements compliment eachother to deliver the full experience of this transcending concept.
-(And) seated in pride of place at the very heart of all it all, lies Chef Payard’s decadent Liberty Cake for all to admire and enjoy.
+From the Statue of Liberty-esque aesthetic of the to cake itself, the hand drawn illustrations, colour pallet and structural features of the box, all design elements compliment each other to deliver the full experience of this transcending concept.
+Seated in pride of place at the heart of it all, lies Chef Payard’s decadent Liberty Cake for all to admire and enjoy.

 Bienvenue a Paris

 Design & Art Direction: Pilar Basa & Alexandra Dounia Nassar

 Whilst enjoying a whiskey with friend and fellow designer Sayaka Sugimura, the subject of sending Christmas gifts home came up.
 Unable to find any wrapping paper that was both a souvenir of where we lived for our families and an authentic reflection of our personalities, we decided to make our own.

 We knew there needed to be food, to represent our new experience of Christmas as legit New Yorkers and it needed to have personality. . .it needed to dance!
 After all Christmas is one of the very rare times it is acceptable to drink too much and display your heinous dance moves for all the family to enjoy.
 Combine this with things we are commonly known to say “YIEW” & “Motherfucker”, throw in a Christmas and a Brooklyn and BAM you pretty much have the recipe for awesome.

 While Saya used brush pens to develop the type, I drew the illustrations using only a black pen, and together we created this series of screen-printed wrapping paper sheets and matching Christmas cards.